 Heidi referred to the software systems across campus as the “spaghetti plate,” as in almost every school on campus was using a different platform or process for managing their events.

 The entire campus was all over the place with the technology they used for events and a unified process needed to happen.
 With different contracts in place across campus, and different event processes working out of different budgets, bringing them all together seemed an impossible task.

 Along with a singular event management platform, Heidi took the opportunity to create standard event planning and execution processes across campus.
-She hosted numerous trainings on the new processes for the hundreds of planners working at her university to further guarantee success.
+She hosted numerous training on the new processes for the hundreds of planners working at her university to further guarantee success.
 The university gave all event planners 12 months to migrate to the new event platform.
 This saved the school 25% of its event technology costs.

 Heidi worked with her IT department to determine the cost that went into maintaining the current proprietary systems.
-Between security enhancements, system upgrades and server capacity constraints, Heidi was able to identify hundreds of hours of IT maintenance.
+Between security enhancements, system upgrades, and server capacity constraints, Heidi was able to identify hundreds of hours of IT maintenance.

-As she considered options to manage her processes, the ability to "outsource" this work to a trained team of professionals seemed like a no brainer.
+As she considered options to manage her processes, the ability to "outsource" this work to a trained team of professionals seemed like a no-brainer.
 Plus, the professional services teams that came with their event management platform would be more responsive and knowledgeable of the system than a typical IT department.

-She is forecasting 50% less on maintenance costs heading in to next year.
+She is forecasting 50% less on maintenance costs heading into next year.

 One of Heidi’s solution design principles was that it be agile and walk the fine line of standard processes and custom workflows.
 As more event teams around campus joined the platform program, there were always one-off workflows that had to stay intact in order to deliver for a planner’s constituents.
 Being able to accommodate these custom workflows was essential to any solution.

 Cost savings on event enhancements are both tangible and intangible.
 Labor hours are reduced and results are delivered more quickly.
 This cuts enhancement costs almost completely.